BL4CK570RM/MHsub/README.md

-# MHsub 🔍 — Multi-Tool Subdomain Enumeration
+# MHsub 🔍 — Maximum Hunt for Subdomains

-**MHsub** is a powerful and flexible Bash-based subdomain enumeration tool developed by [BL4CK_570RM].
+MHsub (Maximum Hunt for Subdomains) is a powerful and flexible Bash-based tool for subdomain enumeration tool developed by [BL4CK_570RM].
 It combines multiple subdomain discovery tools to ensure comprehensive results and filters for live subdomains efficiently.

 ---